crtoomey/chiefKeefLyricGenerator/README.md

-# Chief Keef Lyric Generator
+# Chief Keef Adlib Generator

 ## Features
-* Generates Chief Keef lyrics at random
+* Generates Chief Keef ad libs at random
 * Has picture of Chief Keef
 * Has a button